 Getting to Monterey from San Francisco

-While you certainly do not need a car for your time in San Francisco, it can be worth renting one for a day or two if you want to go on this day trip.
-Monterey lies about 2 hours south from San Francisco driving, depending on the route.
+While you certainly do not need a car for your time in San Francisco, it can be worth renting one for a day or two.
+Monterey lies about 2 hours south of San Francisco driving, depending on the route.

 If you want to go a more scenic way along the CA Highway 1 (also known as the Pacific Coast Highway or the PCH), then plan that to take you about 2.25-2.5 hours.
 It can be a good idea to take the PCH on the way to Monterey and take the quicker route along the US-101 Freeway.

-If you need to hire a car for this Monterey day trip, then we recommend using RentalCars.Com.
+If you need to hire a car, then we suggest using Rentalars.Com.
 This platform aggregates prices across many car rental companies ensuring that you get a great deal on a rental car.

-Having a car for this day trip is also preferable as there are some stops on the itinerary that don’t lie within walking distance of each other and would be otherwise inaccessible without your own personal vehicle.
+Having a car for this day trip from San Francisco is also preferable as there are some stops on the itinerary that don’t lie within walking distance of each other and would be otherwise inaccessible without your own personal vehicle.

-If you don’t want to spend an arm and a leg and want a reliable and convenient way to get to the Monterey area from San Francisco, then this guided tour via GetYourGuide or this guided tour through Viator are both great options.
+If you don’t want to spend an arm and a leg and want a reliable and convenient way to get to the Monterey area from San Francisco, then this guided tour or this guided tour are both great options.

 All four tours have similar price points, offer pick-up and drop-off in San Francisco and take you to the highlights of Monterey (including an option to visit the aquarium at an additional charge), the 17-mile drive and Carmel-by-the Sea.